JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 A normal kernel APC is deliverable whenever the IRQL of the subject thread is zero, a normal kernel APC is not already in progress, and the subject thread does not own any mutexes.

-A normal user APC is deliverable when the subject thread waits user-mode alertable and when the subject thread calls KeTestAlertThread.
+A normal user APC is deliverable when the subject thread waits user-mode alertable and when the subject thread calls **KeTestAlertThread**.

 #### 2.2.1.4 Remove Queue APC